KSW-NewBalance/.github/profile/README.md

 # 👣 New Balance

-## 📌 Project Title : IoT Device and Platform for Monitoring Running Gait
+## Project Title
+__*: IoT Device and Visualizing Application for Monitoring Running Gait*__

+Our project suggests mobile application that monitors running gait by using IoT.
+We utilized IMU-6050 sensors and pressure sensor to measure angle of the foot and identify strike type people have.

 ## Group Members